 Click to enlarge the pictures…

-Follow the links below for more details about the pattern in all the usual places:
+Follow one of the links below for more details about the duckling pattern and an instant pattern download on your preferred platform:

 - Duckling Crochet Patterns on Etsy